 - Toss chicken with salt and pepper.
-In a large skillet, heat oil over medium heat; saute chicken until browned.
-Add onion, jalapeno and garlic; saute 2 minutes.
-Stir in oregano and cumin; cook until onion is tender, about 1 minute more.
+In a large skillet, heat 1 tablespoon oil over medium-high heat; saute chicken until browned.
 Transfer to a 3-qt. slow cooker.

 - In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
-Add to slow cooker; stir in the remaining beans and broth.
+Stir bean mixture and the remaining whole beans and broth into chicken mixture.

 Reviews for White Bean Chicken Chili